Cattle Guards offer livestock containment and peace of mind

 In many cases, the boxed design is used for construction site equipment wheel washes or rumble stripes to remove dirt before re-entering a roadway.
 They can also be picked up and moved to the next job to guard against tracking unwanted debris.

 Each completed grid weighs near 110 pounds per foot (a 10′ cattle guard weighs about 1,100 Lbs.).
 Add approximately 8 pounds per foot for the addition of a box and near another 200 pounds in the total weight for a pair of wings.
 To use for deer, you may need to place two cattle guards in tandem so you have 16 feet of protection.
 Cattle guards are easily bolted together and the extra depth can help deter deer from crossing or jumping.

 Important Delivery Notes:

 We also carry a unique cattle guard design for ATV use.
-It’s built to set directly on the ground your fence line.
-You may simply cut your fence, set the guard in place and reattach your fence to the size of it to provide easy access to your all-terrain vehicles.
+It’s built to be set directly on the ground in your fence line.
+You may simply cut your fence, set the guard in place, and reattach your fence to the size of it to provide easy access to your all-terrain vehicles.

 For more information on cattle guards, installation, or for help with any of your livestock supply needs, please visit www.BarnWorld.com today or call (720) 238-2190 and we’ll be happy to help.